What is your strategic focus when you manage large groups of kids?

 Adult-kid connections build the mutual respect needed for positive group behavior.
 Strengthen rapport through one-on-one conversations, secret handshakes, silly claps, cheers, and get-to-know-you games.
 Compliments and showing appreciation are also easy ways to connect.

 Make use of attention getters and signals

 Playful attention getters serve an obvious practical purpose, but the best ones are fun, too.
-Signals can be any sound or body movement that indicates an action — a whistle, clapping, two fingers raised, or a verbal cue.
-For more on attention getters, see our Recess Lab post on the topic.
+Signals can be any sound or body movement that indicates an action, such as a whistle, clapping, two fingers raised, or a verbal cue.
+Check out Focus the Attention of a Group for more ideas.

 Be clear about rules and consequences